-- Be a U.S. citizen or a citizen of the Northern Mariana Islands
+- Be a U.S. citizen

 - Be between 23 and 36 years of age, unless seeking a veteran’s waiver

 - Possess a bachelor’s degree from an accredited four year college